 Capt.
-Collins, a native of Port Arthur, Texas, enlisted in the U.S. Navy June 1987 and later earned a commission through the Limited Duty Officer program.
+Clifford Collins Jr., a native of Port Arthur, Texas, enlisted in the U.S. Navy June 1987 and later earned a commission through the Limited Duty Officer program.
 He graduated from Park University in 2003 with a Bachelor of Science in Management.

 While serving as an enlisted Sailor, he completed three assignments in Japan, at Naval Air Facility, Atsugi; aboard USS Blue Ridge (LCC 19), Yokosuka; and with Commander, Amphibious Group 1, Okinawa.
 He also was assigned to Helicopter Anti-Submarine Squadron (HS) 14, Naval Air Station North Island, California, and Training Squadron (VT) 31, Corpus Christi, Texas.
 He was selected for yeoman chief in 1996.